Nannbenda

-Nannbenda is a 2015 Indian Tamil-language romantic comedy film written and directed by Jagadish and produced by Udhayanidhi Stalin with himself in the lead role, Nayanthara, Santhanam and Sherin Shringar,while Tamannaah makes a heavily marketed cameo as herself.
+Nannbenda is a 2015 Indian Tamil-language romantic comedy film written and directed by Jagadish.
+The film, produced by Udhayanidhi Stalin, stars himself, Nayanthara, Santhanam and Sherin Shringar.
 The music was composed by Harris Jayaraj with cinematography by Balasubramaniem and edited by Vivek Harshan.
-The movie was released on 2 April 2015.
-The title of this film is derived from a dialogue uttered by Santhanam in the film Boss Engira Bhaskaran.
+The film was released on 2 April 2015.
+The title of this film is derived from a dialogue uttered by Santhanam in Boss Engira Bhaskaran (2010).

 Plot

 Sathya is an unemployed youth from Thanjavur who goes to Trichy every month to meet his old childhood friend Sivakozhundhu, who is a hotel manager, and spend his day with the latter's salary.
 One such time, he meets Ramya, a bank manager, and falls in love with her.
 He believes that if he sees a girl three times a day casually, she will be his lucky lady.
 Sathya meets Ramya twice and goes all over Trichy with Sivakozhundhu in search of her.
 He decides to stay there that night.
 Just before 12:00, he sees Ramya celebrating her birthday in the hostel opposite to Sivakozhundhu's room.
 The next day, he proposes to her in her bank.

 Meanwhile, Sivakozhundhu decides to send Sathya off by all means.
 However, Sathya is in turn appointed as Sivakozhundhu's assistant in a 2.5 star hotel, where Sivakozhundhu worked as a manager earlier.
 To improve their hotel's condition, he asks for a loan from Ramya's bank.
 Ramya refused to give them loan instead she gives an idea to Sathya that he can call actress and celebrity Tamannaah to the hotel.The hotel is developed.
 One day, Sathya and Ramya are chased by thugs, who are the henchmen of a lady whom Ramya chucked out of the hostel as she had stolen other people's valuables.
 Sathya saves Ramya from the thugs.
-The next day, Ramya tells him that she had once committed a murder and has gone to prison for the offense.
+The next day, Ramya tells him that she had once committed a murder and has gone to prison for the offence.
 This frightens Sathya, but Ramya says that once in Chennai, she was chased by a dog, whose owner is her former boss.
-She kicks the dog and it dies, but the Blue Cross members see this and take Ramya to court, where she is imprisoned for 10 days and fined Rs.5000 for killing the dog.
+She kicks the dog and it dies, but Blue Cross members see this and take Ramya to court, where she is imprisoned for 10 days and fined Rs.5000 for killing the dog.
 Sathya laughs at this.
 Ramya is hurt and asks him to get out of the station or else she would go out of town.
 That night, Sathya and Sivakozhundhu decide to commit a crime and go to prison so that they could understand the pain of being in prison.
 They get heavily drunk and beat up "Scorpio" Shankar, a local don.